jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/upgrade notes.md

 A best practice before upgrading this extension, is to remove all e-mail messages which were already processed from the mailbox folders that are still configured in iTop.
 Otherwise, it is possible in some situations that they are processed again; resulting in duplicate tickets or log entries in existing tickets.

+## Upgrading from before 2.7.230324?

+There were major revisions.
+If custom steps were implemented, these will need to be adjusted.

+"Policies" no longer exist, they have been simplified into "Steps".
+The `IsCompliant()` method is now  `Execute()`.
+ `BeforeComplianceCheck()` and  `AfterPassedComplianceCheck()` have been removed.
+ `$sPolicyId` is now `
+With minimal effort, everything should work again.

+Guideline: if the step is actually trying to enforce something, use "Policy" as prefix for the class name.
+A policy often could result in an action in regards to the e-mail (delete, mark as error, mark as undesired, skip for now, ...).
+Otherwise, use "Step".

 ## Upgrading from before 2.7.220123?

 A new behavior has been added to lots of policies: "Inactive".